 - Circumstances that cause coverage to end.

-- Extended coverage.

 - Conversion from a group policy to an individual policy.

 - How to continue coverage after it ends.

 Your entitlement to Benefits automatically ends on the date that coverage ends, even if you are hospitalized or are otherwise receiving medical treatment on that date.
-Please note that this does not affect coverage that is extended under Extended Coverage for Total Disability below.

 When your coverage ends, City of Columbus will still pay claims for Covered Health Services that you received before your coverage ended.
 However, once your coverage ends, Benefits are not provided for health services that you receive after coverage ended, even if the underlying medical condition occurred before your coverage ended.
-Please note that this does not affect coverage that is extended under Extended Coverage for Total Disability below.